The Videos

 Soundtrack: Fedir Tkachov

-View from my dining room window of the late afternoon sky that is filled with murder after murder of crows.
-Layered over the stark sounds of the cawing crows heard against the street noise below, the soundtrack by Fedir Tkachov transitions from wary to awe-struck.
+Poem: Hannah AizenmanView from my dining room window of the late afternoon sky that is filled with murder after murder of crows.
+Layered over the stark sounds of the cawing crows heard against the street noise below the soundtrack by Fedir Tkachov transitions from wary to awe-struck.
+The poem Augury by Hannah Aizenman harkens back to ancient times when birds and other natural phenomena were seen as divine omens.

 -